danielneil/Shark/README.md

 It enables the use of (simultaneous) programmable algorithms to identify and execute upon trading opportunities, perform back/foward testing, comes with a multitude of plugins, and can operate with REST and streaming APIs.

-The example configuration demostrates a simple moving averages crossover against the Crypto TOP 20, and though the demo focuses on cryptocurrencies, it could easily be adjusted to suit any financial market.
+The example configuration demostrates a simple moving averages crossover against the TOP 20 Crypto, and though the demo focuses on cryptocurrencies, it could easily be adjusted to suit any financial market.

 See the [plugins](https://github.com/danielneil/Shark-Plugins) for a list of capabilities, and broker configurations can be found [here](https://github.com/danielneil/Shark-Brokers).